ProjectLimbitless/Limbitless/README.md

 ### Photogrammetry Mobile Application

-This repository outlines the work from the Software Team over Summer 2019.
+This repository outlines the work from the Software Team since Summer 2019.
 The app has many key components that make it specialized for our proposed virual clinic.

 * Automated Photo Capturing Session
 * Well-Designed gallery to view individual user sessions